blewcheez/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+In this tutorial, I'm going to be outlining the implementation of on-premises Active Directory within Azure Virtual Machines.<br />

 <h2> Setting up a Domain Controller in Azure</h2>